RachelFurlong-dev/milestone-project3-v1/README.md

 ## Images
     Imagery creates impact across the app and is key to visitor use and enjoyment of the app.
 The app features user generated content selected by users to display their own houseplants.
     Many of the images used for demonstration purposes, have been selected from sites including Pexels and Unsplash with an attribution provided in the READme.
-## Wireframes
+# Wireframes
+All my wireframes have been created in Adobe XD.
+I am familiar with Adobe programmes so I am more efficient.
+You can see my wireframes in the folder [here](/wireframes)

 # Database Design
-I have structured a database using MongoDB, a document-oriented database program to support the Houseplantr app.
+I have structured a database using [MongoDB](https://www.mongodb.com/), a document-oriented database program to support the Houseplantr app.
 I created a database structure within a collection, to store Houseplants & their attributes, user information and houseplant categories.

 ![Entity Relationship Diagram](wireframes/Houseplantr-Entity-Relationship-Diagram.png)

-# Features
+# Features:
 - Responsive on all device sizes
 - Interactive elements
 - Profile registration/Log-in functionality